broninx/rsc_iota_imp/contracts/vesting/README.md

 ## Implementation

-The init and initialize functions followed the same implementation patterns, with no distinct differences with other implementations.
+The initialize function followed the same implementation patterns, with no distinct differences with other implementations.

 ### Release